dexterklui/notes/Computer/WebDev/JavaScript/web-events.md

----
-title: JavaScript Web Events
+# JavaScript Web Events
----

-# Web Events
+## Web Events

 JavaScript itself does not provide events and event methods.
 This note describes **_Web Events_** that is provided by Web API (provided by browsers).
 There are other event models that are different from Web Event Model, such as event models of _Node.js_ and _WebExtensions_.

-# List of Events
+## List of Events

 - `change`: When value of an element (e.g. `<input>`) changes.
-Note that value only updates when user leave focus from the element.
+Note that value only updates when user confirm a value from the element (leave focus for text input)
+- `input`: typing in textbox or checking a checkbox
 - `focus`: When focus on element
 - `blur`: When leave focus from element
 - `mouseover` and `mouseleave`